Friday, May 22, 2026

 picked at by gnarly-clawed

-Rhode Island Reds, eager for freedom . . .
+Rhode Island Reds, plotting elopement . . .

 Wednesday, May 6, 2026